Seattle Method Value Explained (Pillars of Quality and Trustworthiness)

 Both the SEC and ESMA have a bunch of blind spots in their XBRL-based report systems.

 And so in summary: If a process cannot be controlled then the process simply cannot repeatedly and reliably output high-quality.
 If process output is not high-quality, automation cannot possibly be effective.
 So, control of a process is necessary in order for the process to be effective.
 How do you control a process?
 You control a process using rules.
 Manual processes are controlled by rules that are read by humans.
 Automated processes are controlled by rules that are readable by both machines (i.e., to execute the process) and humans (i.e., to make sure the rules are right).
 If you cannot check a process using an automated process, then you must use a human.
+The role of the machine and the role of humans must be understood to provide effective control.

 Finally, a leap.
 XBRL-based reporting, I believe, provides information useful in understanding (a) how something similar, such as the OMG's Standard Business Report Model (SBRM) can use these same ideas for general business reporting and (b) knowledge graphs in general can benefit from these ideas.